ESCOMP/CISM/tests/slab/README.md

      effective strain rate; the Dukowicz value is twice as large.
 Later, it might be helpful to make the Dukowicz convention consistent with CISM.

-The plotting script, plotSlab.py, is run by typing 'python plotSlab.py'.
-It creates two plots.
+Run the plotting script, plotSlab.py, by typing 'python plotSlab.py'.
+Two plots should appear.
 The first plot shows the vertical velocity profile in nondimensional units and in units of m/yr.
 There is excellent agreement between higher-order CISM solutions and the analytic solution for small values of the slope angle theta.
 For steep slopes, the answers diverge as expected.